xtclang/xdk-release/README.md

 6) installLocalDist could be called as a configurable option.
 7) Significantly increase the ergonomics by using the Gradle Docker Compose plugin, and perhaps unify with CI/CD pipeline or even the XDK repo.
 8) Use file system watching if the host architecture supports that (i.e. is the same as the container architecture)
+9) Clean out all build state and restart similar to the purge script in the XVM repo.